gsicard/syrah/README.md

 ## 2. Writing to a syrah file

-Let us first create a random dataset of fixed size float features vectors and their corresponding binary labels:
+Let us first create a random dataset of fixed size float feature vectors and their corresponding binary labels:

 ```python
 import numpy as np